SBIR Selection Process

 - An in-depth technical evaluation by three independent NIST scientists or engineers knowledgeable in the specific field of technology of the proposal.
 This peer evaluation of the proposal is uniform across the agency and made according to five (5) pre-determined and announced criteria based on a numerical scale.

 - A NIST-wide selection panel review of technically superior proposals scored on the potential to meet NIST program priorities, economic impact, and SBIR program priorities.

 All Phase I awardees are permitted to submit proposals for a basic research effort in Phase II.
 These Phase II proposals are subjected to a comprehensive and rigorous selection process that includes the consideration of:

-- An in-depth technical evaluation will be conducted by two independent scientists or engineers who are NIST or other government employees knowledgeable in the specific field of technology of the proposal.
+- An in-depth technical evaluation will be conducted by three independent scientists or engineers who are NIST or other government employees knowledgeable in the specific field of technology of the proposal.

-- This second technical review and evaluation is based upon extensive information including the success of the Phase I effort as contained in a final report from the proposer and a commercialization plan developed by the proposer.
-In addition, the technical representative coordinating the Phase I effort provides information as to the degree of success of the proposer in meeting the objectives of the Phase I effort.
+- This technical review and evaluation is based upon extensive information including the success of the Phase I effort as contained in a final report from the proposer and a commercialization plan developed by the proposer.